Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Notes

 \subsection{Reproducibility Statement}

-We describe our algorithm fully in Section~\ref{sec:AdamQLR} and provide full source code at \url{https://github.com/rmclarke/AdamThroughASecondOrderLens}.
+We describe our algorithm fully in Section~\ref{sec:AdamQLR}, provide full source code to the reviewers and will publish this code to the community after deanonymisation.
 The descriptions in this paper describe all the modifications we make to Adam and provide a complete intuitive summary of our contribution, while the source code allows any fine detail of our implementation or experiments to be inspected.